OpenAgentsInc/v2/docs/sidebar-refactor.md

 - Merge the animation logic from SidebarItem into the new ChatItem component within ChatsPane
 - Implement a single handleChatAction function in ChatsPane to manage opening, deleting, and sharing chats
 - Use a custom hook (e.g., useChatActions) to encapsulate the logic for chat operations and state management
+- Combine the functionality of sidebar-items.tsx into the main ChatsPane component, managing the list of chats and their rendering